lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

   * Standardise your scripts
     * Bonus: Standardised scripts can sometimes be used across analyses!

-## Snakemake: Documentation and installation
+## Documentation and installation

-You can find full documentation for Snakemake [at this link](http://snakemake.readthedocs.io/en/stable/index.html).
+You can find full documentation for Snakemake [at this link](http://snakemake.readthedocs.io/en/stable/index.html), you can also ask any questions you have on the [~reproducible](https://mattermost.web.cern.ch/lhcb/channels/reproducible) channel on mattermost.

 Snakemake requires Python 3, if you already have this available it can be easily installed using pip: